Why is my shrub drainage problems

 Frequently Asked Questions

-How can I tell if my shrub has drainage problems?
+How can I tell if my shrubs have drainage problems?

-When should I call a professional for shrub drainage problems?
+When should I call a professional for shrub drainage issues?

-If you've tried basic soil amendments or adjusting your watering schedule but the problem persists, it's best to consult a professional landscaper who can properly diagnose and address the issue.
+If the problem is severe or the cause is unclear, it's best to consult a professional landscaper who can diagnose the issue and recommend the appropriate solution.

 Connect with certified professionals in your area